moeni27/LyriFont/README.md

 ### Image Particles Generation
 Images are displayed through an interactive particle system.
 The grid of particles is generated according to the selected resolution and particle size, approximating the color of the corresponding pixels of the original generated image.

 The particle size influences the radius of the circle, while the resolution controls the number of particles per row, influencing how accurately the displayed image is rendered through the particle grid.
+The flatness of the music that is played influences the brownian motion of the particles.

 <img align="right" width="400" height="300" alt="Lyrifont audio features and vectorial representation" src="/assets/images/image_visualization.png">